 Who are Prospects?

-Suspects become #prospects when they signal their buying interest and it is evident to salespersons.
+As the name suggests, #prospects are potential customers for your business.
+Suspects become prospects when they signal their buying interest and it is evident to salespersons.